CloudCannon/documentation/_i18n/internationalisation.md

 Internationalisation is only available on CloudCannon Enterprise and sites hosted by CloudCannon.
 {: .info}

-CloudCannon's Internationalisation allows you to serve your site in different languages based on the viewers browser settings.
+CloudCannon Internationalisation allows you to serve your site in different languages based on the viewers browser settings.

 ***